erickhiu/mario-npc/index.md

 ## The Super Mario Bros.
 Problem

-Before we formally define the complexity of the Super Mario Bros. problem, let’s describe the core mechanics of the game that affect level passability.
+Before we formally define the Super Mario Bros. problem, let’s describe the core mechanics of the game that affect level passability.

 - A Super Mario Bros. level consists of platforms, obstacles, enemies, and power-ups that Mario must navigate to reach the goal.
 - A level is **passable** if Mario can reach the goal given the available power-ups and mechanics.